 Then, as he walked back to the New Orleans Saints locker room, Morstead showed the picture and began talking from his heart.
 He began talking about Frank Gansz Sr., the man who helped Morstead and the New Orleans Saints win the first Super Bowl championship in franchise history.

-Gansz was Morstead’s special teams coach at Southern Methodist University last season.
+Gansz was Morstead’s special teams coach at Southern Methodist University.
 Gansz was a legendary special teams coach who worked on the college and NFL levels for more than 40 years.
 Gansz died April 27, 2009, the day after the Saints surprised everyone by trading up in the fifth round to draft Morstead.

 Gansz had knee-replacement surgery and reportedly died after complications arose.

 “As soon as I got drafted I went to the hospital,’’ Morstead said.
 “He was in a coma.
 I saw him on a respirator.
 He used to always tell me 'God had us together for a reason,' but he never told me what the reason was.
 Sometimes I feel like ...
 He's done a lot for a lot of people.’’